aimms/documentation/dataexchange/mapping.rst

 The ``force-dense`` attribute should also contain a reference to an identifier plus bound indices as for the ``maps-to`` attribute.
 Through this attribute you can force a specific density pattern by specifying a domain for which nodes *should* be generated, regardless of whether non-default data is present to fill such nodes, e.g. because the identifier specified in the ``maps-to`` attribute of the node itself, or any of its sub-nodes, holds no non-default data.
 Note that a density pattern enforced through the ``force-dense`` attribute is still subject to a write filter specified in a ``write-filter`` attribute.

 Enforcing a density pattern may be important when the bound indices are generated through the ``iterative-binds-to`` attribute, and not explicitly represented through data-holding node bound to a regular ``binds-to`` attribute.
-In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in. *When reading a JSON, XML, CSV, Excel, Parquet file or database, the library will assign a value of 1 for the identifier specified in the* ``force-dense`` *attribute to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.*
+In such cases, not writing nodes that hold no non-default data, may lead to inconsistent numbering of generated elements when reading the generated JSON or XML files back in. *When reading a JSON, XML, CSV/TSV, Excel, Parquet file or database, the library will assign a value of 1 for the identifier specified in the* ``force-dense`` *attribute to any tuple encountered, such that the same file will be generated when writing back the file using the same mapping based on the data just read in.*

 .. note::